10100101010/Joy/README.md

 # Joy
-i had many dreams in travel to admite it
+i had many dreams in travel to admire it